sainimanpreet/sainimanpreet/README.md

 Hey there! 👋 I'm **Manpreet Saini**, a passionate **Full-Stack Developer** who loves turning ideas into real-world applications.
 I work with modern web technologies like **React**, **Next.js**, **Node.js**, and even dive into **Web3** with **Solidity**.

-- 🔭 I’m currently building cool side-projects and dApps
+- 🔭 Iam currently building cool side-projects and dApps
 - 🌱 Exploring the world of decentralized tech & smart contracts
 - 🛠️ I love minimal UI, dark mode, and pixel-perfect frontend
 - ☕ Fuelled by coffee, creativity, and clean code